Alternative School Program Options for Every Learner

 Which type of program is right for your child?

-Is school currently a source of stress, anxiety, or frustration?
-Your child might benefit from a gentler pace, smaller group setting, or a school that focuses on social-emotional support.
+Emotional needs: Is school currently stressful?
+They may benefit from a gentler pace or a school emphasizing social-emotional support.

-Do you plan to return to traditional school down the line?
-Or do you want a program that follows a national or international curriculum for consistency?
+Long-term goals: Do you plan to return to traditional school, or seek a program following national or international curricula?

 FAQs